playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="Vue Directive Side Effects - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-directive-side-effects-106?template=node&embed=1&file=src%2FApp.vue"></iframe>

-For example, if we wanted to add a cleanup to this directive, we could change `mounted` to be `unmounted` instead.
+For example, if we wanted to add a cleanup to this directive, we could change `mounted` to `unmounted` instead.

 <!-- tabs:end -->

 # Passing Data to Directives

-Let's look back at our directive we wrote to add colors to our button.
-It worked, but that red we were applying to the `button` element was rather harsh, wasn't it?
+Let's look back at the directive we wrote to add colors to our button.
+It worked, but that red we were applying to the `button` element was somewhat harsh, wasn't it?

 We could just set the color to a nicer shade of red — say, `#FFAEAE` — but then what if we wanted to re-use that code elsewhere to set a different button to blue?